steelbreeze/state.js/README.md

 ## Documentation
 Documentation for the public API can be found [here](https://github.com/steelbreeze/state.js/blob/master/doc/state.com.md).

-## Building state.js
-There is no build, download a copy of state.js and use it in your site or project.
-### Installing with node.js
-state.js is available as a node packaged module; to install type:
-`npm install state.js`

 ## Licence
-State.js is dual-licenecd under the MIT and GPL v3 licences.
+state.js is dual-licenecd under the MIT and GPL v3 licences.